How Long Does a Resin Bound Driveway last?

-Lets start by looking at driveway surfacing options through time…..(keep in mind this isn’t a guide to the Galaxy!)
+Lets start by looking at driveway surfacing options through time…..(but keep in mind this isn’t a guide to the Galaxy!)

 Gravel driveways.
 These have been around a long time….back…way back…probably to when the Flintstones were around and parking their cars.
 In rural locations gravel is still the best option for very large areas and easy drainage.

 So, in a round about way we move along the timeline of history to Resin.
 A modern creation using technology similar to polyester being mixed with cotton socks!